Tata Consumer Products: Operations

 The company was renamed as Tata Global Beverages (now Tata Consumer Products Limited) to include the range of health and nutritional beverages it wants to enter into.
 Via subsidiary companies, Tata Consumer Products Limited manufactures 7 crore kilograms of tea in India, controls 54 tea estates, ten tea blending and packaging factories and employs around 59,000 people.
 The company owns 51 tea estates in India and Sri Lanka, especially in Assam, West Bengal in eastern India and Kerala in the south.
 The company is the largest manufacturer of Assam tea and Darjeeling tea and the second-largest manufacturer of Ceylon tea.

 Set up in 1964 as a joint venture with UK based James Finlay and Company to develop value-added tea, Tata Consumer Products Limited has now product and brand presence in 50 countries.
 It is one of India's first multinational companies.
 The operations of Tata Consumer Products Limited and its subsidiaries focus on branded product offerings in tea, but with a significant presence in plantation activity in India and Sri Lanka.

 The consolidated worldwide branded tea business of Tata Consumer Products Limited contributes to around 86% of its consolidated turnover with the remaining 14 per cent coming from bulk tea, coffee and investment income.
 With an area of approximately 159 km2 under tea cultivation, Tata Consumer Products Limited produces around 30 million kg of black tea annually.
 Instant tea is used for light density 100% teas, iced tea mixes and in the preparation of ready-to-drink (RTD) beverages.

 Tata Consumer Products Limited owns five brands in India: Tata Tea, Tetley, Kannan Devan, Chakra Gold, and Gemini.
-The company has a 100% export-oriented unit (KOSHER and HACCP certified) manufacturing instant tea in Munnar, Kerala, which is the largest such facility outside United States.
+The company has a 100% export-oriented unit (KOSHER and HACCP certified) manufacturing instant tea in Munnar, Kerala, which is the largest such facility outside the United States.
 Tata Consumer Products Limited has subsidiaries in Australia, Great Britain, The United States of America, Czechia and India.

-Marketing strategy

-In spite of a global presence, the brands are distributed differently depending on the location.
-As Tata tea is far better known in India and a powerful brand there, it is pushed on this market and countries with a large Indian population.
-Therefore, Tetley is the company's global face and the largest markets focus on the Tetley brand.
-Where both brands co-exist in one market, Tetley is positioned as the premium tea.